aster-test-generation/Co-Aster-EMB/README.md

 For simplicity, all schemas are also available as JSON/YML files under the folder [openapi-swagger](./openapi-swagger).

 > **IMPORTANT**: More details (e.g., #LOCs and used databases) on these APIs can be found [in this table](statistics/table_emb.md).

+Real-world APIs require authentication.
+How to setup authentication information, based on the current content of the initialized databases, is expressed in [Web Fuzzing Commons (WFC)](https://github.com/WebFuzzing/Commons) format.
+Auth configuration files can found in the [auth](auth) folder.

 ### REST: Java/Kotlin (36)